About

 The biggest benefit of ASME membership is belonging.
 ASME is the only organization that speaks for the editors of magazines and websites and represents their interests.
 But there are tangible benefits too:

-Savings on entry fees for the National Magazine AwardsASME Best Cover Contest, ASME Award for Fiction and ASME Awards for Design, Photography and Illustration
+Savings on entry fees for the National Magazine Awards, ASME Award for FictionASME Awards for Design, Photography and Illustration and ASME Best Cover Contest

-Participation in the ASME Awards Judging
+Participation in the National Magazine Awards Judging

-• Every year hundreds of journalists, most of them ASME members, gather in New York for the ASME Awards judging.
+• Every year hundreds of journalists, most of them ASME members, gather in New York for the National Magazine Awards judging.
 The judging is an opportunity to meet other top editors and to experience the best of print and digital journalism.
 ASME members receive priority in the selection and assignment of judges

 Access to the ASME Membership Directory